accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 #### [Criterion 10.2](#crit-10-2) [A] Is each [label](glossaire.md#label) associated with a [form field](glossaire.md#form-input-field) relevant? {id="crit-10-2"}
 - **[Test 10.2.1](#test-10-2-1)** Does each [label](glossaire.md#label) meet these conditions?{id="test-10-2-1"}
-    - The heading of the [label](glossaire.md#label) accessible to assistive technologies is relevant;
+    - The title of the [label](glossaire.md#label) accessible to assistive technologies is relevant;
-    - The visible label of the [label](glossaire.md#label) is contained in the label accessible to assistive technologies.
+    - The visible title of the [label](glossaire.md#label) is contained in the title accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### With Acrobat Reader and NVDA

 1. Open the PDF file and activate NVDA.
-2. With NVDA, use the tab key to activate each field and check that the name spoken
+2. With NVDA, use the tab key to activate each field and check that the name rendered vocally
     - indicates the exact function of the associated field;
     - and contains at least the visible label.
 3. If this is the case, the criterion is validated.